What happens in our body from past traumas from childhood on.

-The survival brain has to learn with each threatening experience is dangerous and then build up a repertoire of survival based instincts and capacities.
+The survival brain has to learn with each threatening experience that is dangerous and then build up a repertoire of survival based instincts and capacities.

-If you freeze and don’t get rid of that energy, it will be stuck in your brain as a conditioned survival response, though a false response.
+If you freeze and don’t get rid of that stuck energy, it will be stuck in your brain as a conditioned survival response, though a false response.
 The storage of those false procedural memories is basically the structure of trauma.

 Being able to discharge the freeze response completes the act of self preservation.